plainionist/plainionist.github.io/_drafts/2019-05-01-Implementing-Clean-Architecture-Frameworks.md

 implementations in the adapters layer:

 - Logically gateways/repositories belong to the adapters layer
+- even uncle bob says: all data conversion should be restricted to this layer
 - Keep the code separated from "true" frameworks and so avoid getting coupled to s.th. we clearly do not want to marry
 - Possible to be called by other classes in the adapters layer without further indirections (e.g. for unit of work facades we may call "low level gateways" or some caching we want to keep in adapters layer we can easily call the real